 "The money is definitely an incentive, but the personal satisfaction is huge," Corey Arnold, a crab fisherman, told HowStuffWorks.
 "Crab fishing is not something to grow old in.
 Crab fishing is an experience, a test of your capabilities.
 For me, I was interested in pushing myself to the limit; it makes you a stronger person."

-To read more about crab fishing and other survival scenarios, click through the links on the next page.
+To read more about crab fishing and other survival scenarios, click through the links below.